robertschank/robertschank.github.io/index.md

    - If something won't budge, work with that one instead
    - Keep going until you can approach this part with curiosity or compassion

 **Talk to it** - You can speak to this part silently, out loud, or write to it on paper.
 Extend curiosity, compassion, and appreciation.
-Imagine you're having a conversation with someone who matters.
+The idea is you're having a conversation with someone who matters.

 **Ask and listen** - Pose each question below, one at a time, and wait quietly for a response.
 You might get clear responses, vague impressions, or nothing at all.
 The act of asking and listening is the practice.
    - Is there anything you'd like me to know?
    - What are you protecting me from?
    - Pause and recognize this part's good intention.
-Offer it some gratitude.
+Offer some gratitude.
 Notice how it responds.
    - What do you need from me going forward?

 **Write what comes** - If images, words, or sensations arise, jot them down.
 Or write the whole conversation.